 This course focuses on the science, engineering, and design of the highly integrated systems that dominate many of today's devices.
 Analysis of systems, sub-systems, and basic principles will be covered, with an emphasis on hardware-software optimization, sampling and digitization, signal and noise, feedback and control, and communication.
 Prerequisites: 201 and 203.

-ELE 302 Building Real Systems
+ELE 302 Robotic and Autonomous Systems Lab

 Comprehensive laboratory-based course in electronic system design and analysis.
 Covers formal methods for the design and analysis of moderately complex real-world electronic systems.
 Course is centered around a semester-long design project involving a computer-controlled vehicle designed and constructed by teams of two students.
 Integrates microprocessors, communications, and control.
 Three lectures, one laboratory; open laboratory during final month.
 Prerequisites: 201 and 203.